Patent 'Death Squad' System Upheld by US Supreme Court - Slashdot

 1. If it is done without computers, migrating a process to computers is not patentable.

-2. If it is done locally on a computer, distributing pieces over a network (internal to the computer or external, esp. over the Internet) is not patentable
+2. If it is done locally on a computer, distributing pieces over a network (internal to the computer or external, esp. over the Internet) is not patentable.

+3. Doing something already being done, but now "Over the Internet!", is not patentable.

+4. Creating a virtual machine similar to a real one is not patentable.

 Re: (Score:2)